 Growing Gerbera flowers brings cheer to any setting with their bright and colorful Daisy-like flowers.
-These attractive plants come in a wide variety of colors including white, yellow, orange, red, and salmon.
+These attractive plants come in a wide variety of flower colors, including white, yellow, orange, red, and salmon.

-Just as the Gerbera bloom varies in flower shape and size and color, they also vary in ease of care.
+Just as the Gerbera bloom varies in flower shape and size, and color, they also vary in ease of proper care.

 Gerbera care for more compact types is generally easier to cultivate than caring for taller, more rangy types.
 Why?
 Because shorter and more compact plants have stronger flower stems.